Miloslav Mansfeld: Mosquito pilot

 On 13 June 1944 the first German V-1 flying bomb hit London.
 Allied countermeasures included equipping and training fighter units to intercept them.
 In July 1944 68 Squadron was re-equipped with a fighter version of the de Havilland Mosquito.
 Mansfeld shot down two V-1s: one over England on 27 July and the other over the North Sea on 24 October.

 By the end of the war Mansfeld had been promoted to Squadron Leader.
 On 4 May 1945 he was awarded the Distinguished Service Order.

 Mansfeld flew 489 operational hours, 386 of which were at night.
 He had shot down eight enemy aircraft, shared in shooting down two others and shot down two V-1 flying bombs.

 After the war

 In August 1945, three months after Germany surrendered, Czechoslovak airmen and women left the RAFVR and returned to Czechoslovakia.
 Mansfeld initially worked for the Ministry of Defence in Prague and then was posted to Plzeň in Bohemia as commander of the 24th Bomber Regiment.
 But in February 1948 the Czechoslovak Communist Party seized power and on 12 April Mansfeld was placed on enforced leave as part of a purge that removed non-Communists from the Czechoslovak Army and air force.

-Mansfeld escaped by illegally crossing the border into the United States zone of occupied Germany.
+Mansfeld escaped by illegally crossing the border into the American zone of occupied Germany.
 On 27 May Czechoslovakia declared him a deserter, and on 17 July it demoted him in absentia to private.

 Mansfeld returned to Britain and in July 1948 rejoined the RAF.
 He flew Mosquitoes and then converted to the Gloster Meteor jet fighter.
 He commanded a squadron of the 13th Photoreconnaissance Wing.